advanced-online-marketing/ExternalVisitId/README.md

 [here](https://piwik.org/faq/how-to/faq_19616/))
 * A visitor comes from a different HTTP referrer (disabled by default, see [here](https://piwik.org/faq/how-to/faq_19616/))
+* A user ID is being passed, see [here](https://piwik.org/docs/user-id/#how-requests-with-a-user-id-are-tracked)

 You can only force Piwik [to create a new visit](https://piwik.org/faq/how-to/faq_187/) by passing `&new_visit=1` to the Tracking HTTP API.